jlperona-teaching/ecs390-fall19/seminars/week05.md

 I'll share my own answers if the discussion permits.

 From there, I'll allow the discussion to flow naturally.
-If there's a lull, I'll ask the following, but we're not required to get to them all.
+If there's a lull, I'll ask the following questions, but we're not required to get to them all.

 * Have you spent much time thinking about how you learn before?
 Or was this new?
 * What kinds of things did you notice when you were reflecting?